codacy/codacy-clang-tidy/docs/description/bugprone-unused-raii.md

     of this.

 -   Ignore types with trivial destructors.
-They are very unlikely to be RAII objects and there’s no difference when they are deleted.
+They are very unlikely to be RAII objects and there's no difference when they are deleted.

--   Ignore objects at the end of a compound statement (doesn’t change behavior).
+-   Ignore objects at the end of a compound statement (doesn't change behavior).

 -   Ignore objects returned from a call.